 Click Here to register and pay online.

-What about books and supplies?
+What about books and supplies for Continuing Education classes?

 The purchase of materials (textbooks, workbooks, consumables, equipment, etc.) may be required for certain courses (see specific course description).
 This cost is not included in the course fee unless specified.
 Please see our website or call for purchasing information.